shishir-dey/Clippy/README.md

-# Notepad
+# Clippy

-A responsive web-based notepad with rich text editing capabilities, inspired by Apple's aesthetic.
+A minimal notepad for mobile and web, as a tribute to Microsoft's assistant Clippy.

 ## Features